Democrats Turn On Tulsi Gabbard Over Skepticism That Assad Launched Chemical Attack

 “The question is: Where do you stand on issues of war and peace?
 Do you believe it’s more unilateral military intervention?
 Did we learn the lessons of Iraq and Libya and that we should not be engaged?
 I wish the Democratic Party would speak to the substance of that issue.”

-Despite opposition from the progressive and antiwar base of the Democratic Party, many of the party’s leaders, such as Sens.
-Nancy Pelosi (CA) and Chuck Schumer (NY), endorsed the missile strike while questioning Trump’s decision to bypass Congress.
+Despite opposition from the progressive and anti-war base of the Democratic Party, many of the party’s leaders, such as Sens.
+Nancy Pelosi (CA) and Chuck Schumer (NY), endorsed the missile strike, while questioning Trump’s decision to bypass Congress.

 ‘RIGHT THING TO DO’: Sen. Schumer reacts to U.S. strikes in Syria https://t.co/5zhMBANE7m pic.twitter.com/aYB3x5Pb05